Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

 Hence the assertion follows immediately from assertion I and Proposition \ref{pbw}(\ref{iwegen}).

 \end{proof}

 \begin{rema} 1.
 In particular, the theorem holds for $S$ being the spectrum of a (not necessarily perfect) field $k$.

-For a perfect $k$ this statement was already proved in \S6 of \cite{bws}.
-Note here that $\dmc(\spe k)\cong \dmgm\q(k)$ for a perfect $k$ (in the notation of Voevodsky and loc.cit.), whereas $p_!\q_P(r)[2r]$ yields a Chow motif over $k$ (for any $r\in \z$ and $p:P\to \spe k$ being a smooth projective morphism; recall here that the 'ordinary' category of Chow motives over $k$ can be fully embedded into $\dmgm$).
+For a perfect $k$ the existence of $\wchow$ was already proved in \S6 of \cite{bws}.
+Note here that $\dmc(\spe k)\cong \dmgm\q(k)$ for a perfect $k$ (in the notation of loc. cit.; $\dmgm\q(k)$ denotes the category of motives with rational coefficients), whereas $p_!\q_P(r)[2r]$ yields a Chow motif over $k$ (for any $r\in \z$ and $p:P\to \spe k$ being a smooth projective morphism; recall here that the 'ordinary' category of Chow motives over $k$ can be fully embedded into $\dmgm$).

+2. Moreover (as was kindly pointed out by the referee) if $k^p$ is the perfect closure of an arbitrary field $k$, then $\dmc(\spe k^p)\cong \dmc(\spe k)$; see Proposition \ref{pcisdeg}(\ref{itr}).

-Besides, in \cite{mymot} a related differential graded 'description' of motives over a characteristic zero $k$ was given.
-It was generalized in \cite{lesm} to a description of a certain category of 'smooth motives' over $S$, when $S$ is a smooth variety over (a characteristic $0$ field) $k$; the category of smooth motives is the triangulated category generated by motives of smooth projective $S$-schemes.
+3. Besides, in \cite{mymot} a related differential graded 'description' of motives over a characteristic zero $k$ was given.
+It was generalized in \cite{lesm} to a description of the category of {\it smooth motives} over $S$, when $S$ is a smooth variety over (a characteristic $0$ field) $k$; here the category of smooth motives is the triangulated category generated by motives of smooth projective $S$-schemes.

-Note also: the restriction of $\wchow$ to smooth motives induces a weight structure for this category (actually, there exists a certain Chow weight structure for this category for any regular $S$ that is not necessary reasonable).
+Note also: the restriction of $\wchow$ to smooth motives induces a weight structure for this category (that is coherent with the 'description' mentioned).

-2. Our results would certainly look nicer if we had a description of the composition of morphisms in $\chows$ (note here that the morphism groups between 'generating objects' of $\chows$ can be immediately computed using Lemma \ref{l4onepo}(I)).
+4. Our results would certainly look nicer if we had a description of the composition of morphisms in $\chows$ (note here that the morphism groups between 'generating objects' of $\chows$ can be immediately computed using Lemma \ref{l4onepo}(I)).
 The author conjectures that this composition is compatible with the ones described \S2 of \cite{haco} and in \S5.2 of \cite{sg}.
-In order to prove this Levine's method could be quite useful, as well as the description of $\dms$ in terms of $qfh$-sheaves (see Theorem 15.1.2 of \cite{degcis}).
-Moreover, the methods of \cite{lesm} could possibly allow giving a 'differential graded' description of the whole $\dmcs$ (extending the main result of \cite{lesm}).
+In order to prove this Levine's method could be quite useful, as well as the description of $\dms$ in terms of $qfh$-sheaves (see Theorem 16.1.2 of \cite{degcis}).
+Moreover, the methods of \cite{lesm} could possibly allow giving a 'differential graded' description of the whole $\dmcs$ (extending the main result of ibid.).

 The author plans to study these matters further.